3r1d/test/20181104_report_galaxy_cwl_is.md

 * Authentication login: democwl
 * Galaxy demo user: demo-g-cwl-is.test

-The DEMO server contains all the modifications described in this document and can successfully import and run the workflow below
+The DEMO server contains all the modifications described in this document and can successfully import and run the following workflow:

 https://github.com/hmenager/workflow-is-cwl/workflows/cmsearch-multimodel-wf.cwl